ngaskill/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/03-using-views-in-android-screenlets.markdown

 # Using Views in Android Screenlets [](id=using-views-in-android-screenlets)

 Using a Liferay Screens *view*, you can set your screenlet's UI components, behavior, and look and feel.
-They let you focus on a screenlet's UI and UX, without having to worry about its core functionality.
+They let you focus on a screenlet's UI and UX without having to worry about its core functionality.
 Liferay's screenlets come with several views, and more are being developed by Liferay and its community.
 A Liferay screenlet's views are specified in its